Emergence of non-Markovian Decoherent Histories in Integrable Environment: A "Tape Recorder" Model for Local Quantum Observables: Abstract

 \section{Abstract}

-We propose a new approach to coarse-grained descriptions of a system that provides an explicit evaluation of multi-time decoherent histories in a controlled way, applicable to non-Markovian and integrable systems.
-Specifically, we study a local interaction quench of a local degree of freedom (an open quantum system) within a noninteracting integrable environment.
-This setting allows us to identify the environmental degrees of freedom that irreversibly store records of the system’s past.
-These modes emerge sequentially in time and define the projections required for decoherent histories.
+We propose a new approach to coarse-grained description of quantum evolution that provides an explicit recipe to construct and evaluate multi-time decoherent histories in a controlled way, applicable to non-Markovian and integrable systems.
+Specifically, we study local interaction quench of a local degree of freedom (an open quantum system) within a noninteracting integrable environment.
+This setting allows us to identify the environmental degrees of freedom that irreversibly store records of the system's past.
+These modes emerge sequentially in time and define the projectors required for decoherent histories.
 We show numerically that the off-diagonal elements of the decoherence functional are exponentially suppressed relative to a significance threshold.